 - Student’s responsibility when withdrawing from course

-- Special data concerning programs, such as non-transferability of OEBU, etc.
+- Special data concerning programs, such as non-transferability of Occupational Education in Business (OEBU) courses, etc.

 - Lab safety and/or hazardous material statement, if applicable

-- Important dates such as last day to withdraw, especially for classes with a different schedule
+- Important dates such as last date to withdraw, especially for classes with a different schedule